 - Cost Saving Scalability Features such as application monitoring, auto-scaling triggers, and ephemeral environments

-Ten Mile Square Helps You Keep Cloud Costs Under Control
+Ten Mile Square Helps You Keep Amazon Costs Under Control

 Stop paying high AWS bills that are dragging down profitability.
-Contact us today to request a Cloud Cost Reduction Plan or AWS Cost Analysis.
-Together, we will lower your AWS costs.
+Contact us today to request an Amazon Cost Analysis or Optimization Plan.
+Together, we will lower your Amazon costs.